 Q: If I Successfully Adopt My Stepchild, What Are My Rights as the Child’s Legal Guardian?

-A: If you are able to adopt your stepchild, you will be given any and every responsibility and right of a normal biological parent.
+A: If you can adopt your stepchild, you will be given any and every responsibility and right of a normal biological parent.
 This means you will have the right to make decisions on the child’s behalf, look at leaving an inheritance to them, as well as have general custody.

 Q: Is It Possible for a Biological Parent to Take Back Custody and Rights to Be the Guardian of Their Child?